AnyDSL/MimIR/docs/cli-help.md

   -e, --emit <thorin|md|ll|dot>
                           Select emitter.
 Multiple emitters can be specified simultaneously.
   -V, --verbose           Verbose mode.
 Multiple -V options increase the verbosity.
 The maximum is 4.
-  -b, --break <gid>       Trigger break-point upon construction of node with global id <gid>.
+  -b, --break <gid>       Trigger breakpoint upon construction of node with global id <gid>.
 Useful when running in a debugger.
   -o, --output <prefix>   Prefix used for various output files.